Description

 Steps to process the AR Credit:

-Approve the AR Credit under the Invoices section before available to be paid
+Review and issue the AR Credit under the Invoices section in the Accounts Receivable module

 Journal Entries from AR Credit Creation to Processing